kubeflow/manifests/README.md

 This repo is a [bespoke configuration](https://github.com/kubernetes-sigs/kustomize/blob/master/docs/glossary.md#bespoke-configuration) of kustomize targets used by kubeflow.
 These targets are traversed by kubeflow's CLI `kfctl`.
 Each target is compatible with the kustomize CLI and can be processed indendently by kubectl or the kustomize command.

 ## Organization
-Various subdirectories within the repo contain a kustomize target (base or overlay subdirectory).
-Overlays are used for a variety of purposes such as platform resources.
+Subdirectories within the repo hold kustomize targets (base or overlay subdirectory).
+Overlays contain additional functionality and multiple overlays may be mixed into the base (described below).
 Both base and overlay targets are processed by kfctl during generate and apply phases and is detailed in [Kfctl Processing](#kfctl-processing).

 See [Best Practices](./docs/KustomizeBestPractices.md) for details on how kustomize targets are created.